vanillatyy1/6_Python-APIs/README.md

 I tried re-generating for a few times, and the closest I could get is 610.
 Would that be sufficient?

+### 2) WeatherPy Requirement 2
-3) For WeatherPy Requirement 2: Compute Linear Regression for Each Relationship, I tried using both manual coding and plotting with the function.
+For WeatherPy Requirement 2: Compute Linear Regression for Each Relationship, I tried using both manual coding and plotting with the function.
 I am guessing the preferrable way is using the function, however, I won't be able to follow the psuedocodes line-by-line on the starter code file.
 The manual coding also seem to be easier to adjust when it comes to the cosmetic look of it - for example: relocating the model's formula.